-- If you suspect friendly fraud, then flag the customer and consider blacklisting.
+- If you suspect friendly fraud, flag the customer and consider blacklisting.

-- Make note of the VMPI response in your CRM.
+- Make note of the VMPI resolution in your CRM.

 - Be prepared to respond if transaction information is determined to be insufficient.
 In this scenario, Visa may allow the issuer to progress by filing a dispute.

-The Visa Merchant Purchase Inquiry plays an important role beyond your initial response, too.
+The Visa Merchant Purchase Inquiry even plays an important role beyond your initial response.
 Data generated by VMPI allows for in-depth analysis to better understand your general chargeback situation.
 You can examine how well your inquiry responses perform, and apply those insights to see a long-term reduction in disputes.

 Are You Set Up With VMPI?

-Integration is easy with an official Visa facilitator.
-Click here to learn more.
+Integration is easy with an authorized Visa facilitator.
+Click to start saving NOW!

 To implement this solution and enjoy the benefits of VMPI, you first need connectivity with Visa’s systems.
-Once your system is integrated, issuers will be able to message you directly through Visa Resolve Online and provide you with Visa Merchant Purchase Inquiry information.
+Once your business is integrated, you can immediately start reaping the benefits of real-time chargeback reduction.

 - More revenue recovered